IPMI-ICNS-UKE/DARTS/docs/General/Usage.md

 - Scale (Pixels per micron): Important for calculating the actual size of the hotspots, for example.
 In our case, 6.5359 was the default value.
 - frame rate (fps): How many frames were measured per second?
 A crucial parameter for the analysis.
 - spatial resolution in pixels: optional
 - cell type: so far, you can choose between Jurkat T cells, primary T cells and NK cells, as their calibration data was incorporated into the script.
+You can add cell types yourself.
+Simply click on the button and follow the instructions.
+The corresponding calcium concentration for a given ratio value: Ca2+ concentration = (Kd value calcium dye in nM) x ((Ratio - Ratio_min)/(Ratio_max - Ratio)) x (minimum fluorescence intensity / maximum fluorescence intensity)
 - day of measurement; User; Name of experiment: further meta data
 - imaging intention: either local imaging for hotspot detection or global imaging for the mean ratio value.
 An important setting.
 - Bead contact: Activate the check box, if you used beads to stimulate the cells.
 Otherwise, uncheck it (e.g., soluble compounds).